Healthy eating for your teen: Nutritious and tasty diet plans for teenage boys and girls

 Foods for healthy skin

-Acne break out is common during this age.
+Acne breakouts are common during this age.
 Some dietary modifications can help prevent it.

 - Teens should drink at least 8-10 glasses of water every day.